Wed 4 Mar 2026

 • Improve pathway impact through joined-up care case studies and community pilots (e.g., Greater Manchester)

 Featuring practical strategies and novel ideas.
-Take one day out and return equipped, informed and ready to deliver your POCT service more effectively by benefiting from:
+Attendees were equipped, informed and ready to deliver POCT services more effectively by benefiting from:

 • Expert updates from national and regional POCT leads across the UK